practicalli/doom-emacs/README.md

 * [Current Issues](https://github.com/practicalli/doom-emacs/issues)
 * [Current pull requests](https://github.com/practicalli/doom-emacs/pulls)

-[practicalli/doom-emacs-config](https://github.com/practicalli/doom-emac-config/)GitHub repository contains the complete Spacemacs configuration used in this guide and issues and pull requests can also be made there.
+[practicalli/doom-emacs-config](https://github.com/practicalli/doom-emacs-config/) GitHub repository contains the complete Spacemacs configuration used in this guide and issues and pull requests can also be made there.

 ## Book status